TanStack/query/docs/src/pages/guides/ssr.md

 To support caching queries on the server and set up hydration:

-- Create a new `QueryClient` instance **inside of your app, and on an instance ref.
-This ensures that data is not shared between different users and requests.**
+- Create a new `QueryClient` instance **inside of your app, and on an instance ref (or in React state).
+This ensures that data is not shared between different users and requests, while still only creating the QueryClient once per component lifecycle.**
 - Wrap your app component with `<QueryClientProvider>` and pass it the client instance
 - Wrap your app component with `<Hydrate>` and pass it the `dehydratedState` prop from `pageProps`